shaycohen/awx_collection_example/README.md

 An AAP project presentation for Max-Leumi team using Automation Hub.

-Using 'ansible.netcommon' collection to demonstrate the automation using AAP.
+Using 'ansible.netcommon' collection to demonstrate the automation via AAP.